Jwink3101/PyFiSync/README.md

 WARNINGS:

-1. if `copy_symlinks_as_links = False` and there are symlinked files to another IN sync root, there will be issues with the file tracking.
+* If `copy_symlinks_as_links = False` and there are symlinked files to another IN sync root, there will be issues with the file tracking.
 Do not do this!
-2. As also noted in Python's documentation, there is no **safeguard against recursively symlinked directories**.
+* As also noted in Python's documentation, there is no **safeguard against recursively symlinked directories**.
-3. rsync may throw warnings for broken links
+* rsync may throw warnings for broken links

 ### Ignore git-tracked files